Unity-Technologies/ml-agents/docs/Installation.md

 ## Install Python (with Dependencies)

-In order to use ML-Agents, you need Python 3 along with the dependencies listed in the [requirements file](../python/requirements.txt).
+In order to use ML-Agents, you need Python 3.5 or 3.6 along with the dependencies listed in the [requirements file](../python/requirements.txt).
 Some of the primary dependencies include:
 - [TensorFlow](Background-TensorFlow.md)